 In 2006, the Victorian Government announced a decision to rollout advanced interval meters to all Victorian electricity customers.
 The regulatory arrangements relating to the rollout were initially set out in an August 2007 Order in Council made by the Victorian Governor in Council.
-These arrangements have been revised and are now set out in the Advanced Metering Infrastructure Order in Council, dated 25 November 2008 (November 2008 AMI Order in Council).
-Under these arrangements, Advanced Metering Infrastructure (AMI) will be regulated under the November 2008 AMI Order in Council and will not be subject to the regulatory arrangements under chapter 6 of the NER for the next regulatory period, including the framework and approach discussed in this paper.
+These arrangements have been revised and are now set out in the November 2008 AMI Order in Council.
+Under these arrangements, AMI will be regulated under the November 2008 AMI Order in Council and will not be subject to the regulatory arrangements under chapter 6 of the NER for the next regulatory period, including the framework and approach discussed in this paper.